tomjepsoncreative/website/blog/posts/2020/decide-fast-move-on.md

 **Tip**: Follow the guideline of ‘share early and often’.
 Decide on the idea you want to share, work out the best means to do so, and get it out there with other people.
 Having a clear goal for your ‘test’, too, is important; what do you really want to know when you’re sharing the idea?

 ## Find the best way to work at pace
 This isn’t always easy especially when you’re working with a lot of stakeholders or have a systemic culture of ‘moving at a glacial pace’.
-Even in these scenarios there are tools you can use to help people see the whole picture and make the fast decisions you need to get the job done.
+Even in these scenarios, there are tools you can use to help people see the whole picture and make the fast decisions you need to get the job done.

 It’s important to acknowledge here that one size rarely fits all.
 Think about what you really want to achieve and look for a tool that’ll help you get there.
 Your context is everything.